dushi27/depot/README.md

 ```bash
 $ bundle install
 ```
-to migrate the database (This reporitory use Rails 4.1.1 if you are using older version migrate the test environment):
+to migrate the database (This repository use Rails 4.1.1 if you are using older version migrate the test environment):
 ```bash
 $ rake db:migrate
 ```